flaskevann/patterns-examples/README.md

 ### Principles

-These principles are abstract (and some more than others) ..
+These principles are abstract (some more than others) ..

 But all the concrete pattern examples *should* try and follow them.